agpenas/tstrends/README.md

 > [!CAUTION]
 > The default bounds are presetted for relatively constant time series and may not be optimal for all use cases.
 It is recommended to test the waters by testing the labels with some parameters at different orders of magnitude before optimizing.
 See [optimization example notebook](notebooks/optimization_example.ipynb) for a detailed example of parameter optimization.

+## :construction: Roadmap

+- [ ] Transform labels into trend momentum / potential.
+- [ ] Calculate returns for one subset of labels only.
+- [ ] Always good to explore more labellers.

 ## :handshake: Contributing